-Typically, you would owe state tax because there was not enough tax withheld from your paychecks to cover your liability for state tax.
-You might owe state taxes even when you owed nothing to the Federal government because Federal and state governments have different tax brackets.
+Typically, you would need to pay state taxes because there was not enough tax withheld from your paychecks to cover your liability for state tax.
+You might owe state taxes even if you owed nothing to the Federal government because Federal and state governments have different tax brackets.

 Why do you owe state taxes?
 Before you can understand this, you need to know how the tax system works.
 Both the Federal government and all 50 states have the right to collect taxes.
 Currently, 43 states operate a state income tax system, with California charging a massive 13.3%.

-State income tax brackets and earning thresholds differ not just from the Federal government but between each state.
-When you file your taxes, you’ll need to file a state tax return alongside your federal tax return if you live in any of the 43 states that assess income tax.
+State income tax brackets and earning thresholds differ not just from federal income taxes but also between each state.
+When you file your taxes, you’ll need to file a state tax return alongside your federal tax return if you live in one of the 43 states that assess income tax.

 You may owe state taxes even if you don’t owe federal taxes because federal and state governments use different tax rules, brackets, and calculations.
 While your income might fall below the federal tax threshold, it can still be taxable at the state level.